Oral Sex: What Is It, Best Positions, Tips and more

 You could either pay close attention to your partner's responses by looking out for shudders, noises or movements that signal they're having a good time or, if you're comfortable to, ask them exactly what they like in the oral sex department.
 Communication will ultimately bring you closer and should result in a great oral sex experience for you both.

 When most people talk about the clitoris, they're usually referring to the visible glans.
-In fact, only a very small amount of this sex organ is actually exposed, and research suggests that the clitoris – and clitoral nerves – actually extends to the anterior wall of the vagina.
+In fact, only a very small amount of this sex organ is actually exposed, and research suggests that the clitoris – and clitoral nerves – actually extend to the anterior wall of the vagina.

 As we said, everyone is different.
 So here are some oral sex tips you can try to find out what your partner likes.
 Keep in mind that these aren't in systematic order and are more of a guide than concrete dos and don'ts.
+Want to give her the oral sex experience of her lifetime?
+Here’s how you might want to do it.

 1. Tease first, lick later